skyphusion-labs / Studio 1.0 open train

 You choose where the render happens

 The studio can reach a GPU three honest ways.
 Nothing is hidden, and swapping a backend is a routing decision, not a rewrite.
+These GPU doors work with either control panel host.

 Cloud